TommyXu1990/qa-automation-playwright/README.md

 ## 📌 About Me

-I'm an aspiring QA Automation Engineer transitioning from a background in finance and business.
+I'm a QA Automation Engineer transitioning from a background in finance and business.
 This portfolio highlights my hands-on learning and real-world project practice.